sanjibdey104/mood-minutes/README.md

   - Update MoodSpace theme as per current mood
   - Generate monthly mood chart
   - Display a mood summary on weekly/monthly basis

+## Goal
+- Self-taught web development journey exposed me to whole new mood swings.
+While learning new concepts, facing implementation challenges, getting comfortable and feeling inept, there's a visible curve of moods.
+- Idea was to have a platform to track the swings.
+Recording personal mood logs overtime and having a visual representation helps analyze and act accordingly.

 ## Learnings
 - Using ChartJS for data representation.